Austinuc/simple_shell/README.md

 This is a simple UNIX command interpreter based on bash and Sh.

 ## Overview
-**hsh** is a sh-compatible command language interpreter that executes commands read from the standard input or from a file
+**hsh** is a sh-compatible command language interpreter that executes commands read from the standard input.